zf2timo/blog-generator/source/_posts/2017-01-16-delete-old-git-branches.md

     echo $BRANCHES | xargs -n 1 git branch -d fi
 ```
-It selects all branches which are merged and after a confirmation, they will be deleted.
+It selects all branches which are merged into master branch and after a confirmation, they will be deleted.